We recently pulled a survey and asked how much of our happiness is caused by our internal state of mind. The answer was 40%.

 As much as we try to be happy every day, we have to accept that happiness moves as the oceans do: there's a constant movement of ebb and flow that we can't always control.

 Sometimes, happiness is simply not a choice.
 But that shouldn't stop us from trying.
 Happiness is only partially determined by our own personal outlook.
-It's a big part, but it doesn't comprise 100% of our happiness.

 There are some external factors that we simply cannot control, like: